 Founder & Designer

-Rozae Nichols is a veteran clothing designer, advocate of animal rights, for food justice and environmental protection organizations.
-She is a passionate vegan expressed by her regenerative organic urban garden and dedicated to community outreach.
+Rozae Nichols is a veteran clothing designer, advocate of animal rights and environmental protection organizations, both which are intrinsically related.
+She is a passionate vegan expressed by her regenerative organic, urban garden and animal rights activism.

-Throughout the past three decades, Rozae has designed women’s clothing with an intimate, hands-on approach; from the inception of an idea, to crafting each individual sample garment, to final production.
+For more than three decades, Rozae has designed women's apparel with an intimate, hands-on approach; from concept, to crafting each individual sample garment, to final production.

-Born and raised in Southern California, Rozae grew up making her own clothing from a very early age.
-Self taught in pattern making & sewing, she embodied the ‘DIY’ ethos, deconstructing vintage, surplus and folkloric garments and textiles into new and relevant pieces.
+Born and raised in Southern California, Rozae made her own clothing from a very young age.
+Self-taught in pattern making & sewing, she embodied the ‘DIY’ ethos, deconstructing vintage & surplus into new and relevant pieces.

-She studied Industrial Design at the Art Center of Pasadena CA., and was soon designing packaging and applying graphics to textile applications for a denim company where she eventually became head designer.
-Her early designs combined her love of folkloric textiles with utilitarian workwear, which became Rozae’s visual aesthetic.
+She studied (and decades later taught) Industrial Design at the Art Center of Pasadena CA., and was soon designing packaging and graphic design for textile applications for a denim company where she eventually became head designer.
+Her early designs combined her love of utilitarian workwear with folkloric garments & textiles, the combination which became her prominent design aesthetic.

-She began to incorporate this aesthetic with her idealism of socially conscious fair-trade labor, and her crusade of ultimate well-being grew as she questioned and challenged the exploitive conditions of garment labor.
-This would inspire her evolving ethical career path.
+She began to incorporate this aesthetic with her idealism of socially conscious fair-trade labor, as she discovered & challenged the exploitative conditions of garment labor.
+This would inspire her evolving purpose-driven career path.

-Hearing of Rozae’s design sensibilities, Surplus pioneer, Serge Bensimon invited Rozae to Paris to design and help launch the label and shop in the Marais - Auteur Du Monde / Bensimon, where she further explored and developed her methods of deconstructed, repurposed garments.
+In the mid 1980’s, Rozae moved to Paris to design and help launch the label and shop in the Marais - Auteur Du Monde for the beloved surplus pioneer and friend, Serge Bensimon.
+There she further developed her methods of deconstructed, repurposed garments.
 The resulting new collections were immediately embraced by fashion editors and designer shops throughout Europe and Japan.
-Fashion stylists and magazines pages featured the collection's utilitarian surplus pieces delightfully juxtaposed with exquisite garments from designers such as Jean Paul Gaultier and Chanel.
+Fashion stylists & magazine pages featured the collection's utilitarian surplus styles- delightfully juxtaposed with exquisite garments from designers such as Jean Paul Gaultier and Chanel.

-From here, Rozae’s work evolved towards a more fluid, refined, soulful tone.
-Her vision expanded and she began to explore a more feminine, dress maker’s approach to design, emphasizing hand crafted details and innovative textiles with new bias circular seam and pattern cutting techniques.
+Returning to the states, Rozae’s work evolved towards a more fluid, refined direction.
+As her vision expanded, she began to explore a more feminine, dress maker’s approach, emphasizing intricately hand-crafted details & innovative textiles with new bias circular seam and pattern cutting techniques.

-Rozae’s brand became known for the intricate details of a craft she spent a lifetime honing.
-Reaching international acclaim, her designs could be found at premiere retailers such as Selfridges, L’Eclaireur Paris, Barneys New York and more.
-Her designs attracted celebrities such as Gwyneth Paltrow, Oprah Winfrey, Helena Christensen, Beyoncé, Natalie Portman and Michelle Obama as well as renowned architects and artists such as Fransis Stark, Morleigh Steinberg, Alexandra Grant and countless other such independent, empowered women.
+Her label, Rozae Nichols, immediately became known for the intricate details of a craft which she spent a lifetime honing.
+Reaching international acclaim, her collections could be found at premiere retailers such as Harvey Nichols & Browns of London, L’Eclaireur & La Bon Marche-Paris, Barneys New York, Louisa Via Roma-Italy, United Arrows Japan and more.
+Her designs attracted celebrities such as Gwyneth Paltrow, Helena Christensen, Beyoncé, Natalie Portman as well as musicians & artists such as Frances Stark, Morleigh Steinberg, Alexandra Grant and countless other such independent, empowered women.